Presence of ethics statements

 The consequences for failing to declare COI.
 The journal should state the steps editors will take if competing interests surface from other sources after a manuscript is submitted or published.
 For example, the journal may investigate allegations of COI and action may be taken if found to be true.
 Such investigations should be completed as quickly as reasonably possible.
 If a manuscript has been published and COI surfaces later, the journal may publish the results of the investigation as a correction to the article and ask the author to explain, in a published letter, why the COI was not revealed earlier.

 Which COIs will result in a manuscript not being considered further?
-Journals must be transparent about COI situations that, if present, will result in a manuscript not being considered further.
+Journal must be transparent about COI situations that, if present, will result in a manuscript not being considered further.
 Some journals have made it explicit that they will exclude authors from writing narrative (not systematic) reviews of topics in which they have a competing financial interest, on the grounds that it is more difficult for readers to detect bias in reviews than reports of original research, where methods are made more explicit.
 Some journals may apply internal editorial rules about which COI situations are not acceptable but these may not be explicit to those involved in the publication process; a journal COI policy needs to articulate the journal’s position.

 - Not considering a manuscript further